In cryptic tweet, Antonio Brown appears to retire from NFL

 One of the NFL’s most prolific receivers for a decade, Brown was traded out of Pittsburgh and released in Oakland after his off-field antics became too much for those teams.
 The Patriots signed him anyway, and just days later a woman filed a civil lawsuit in Florida accusing him of rape.
 He played in one game, then was released after the team learned he tried to intimidate a second woman who accused him of sexual misconduct.

+Asked by CBS before the game what led to Brown’s release, Patriots coach Bill Belichick declined to comment.

-Brown’s first tweet on Sunday seemed to be indicate that a fight over his $9 million signing bonus is headed for a union grievance.
+Brown’s first tweet on Sunday seemed to indicate that a fight over his $9 million signing bonus is headed for a union grievance.
+A person familiar with the process told The Associated Press that Brown has not yet filed a grievance.
+The person spoke on condition of anonymity because the grievance is not released to the public.

+The NFLPA would be obligated to file the grievance should Brown seek one.

 Brown had also been guaranteed $29 million by the Raiders.